 When it feels like the whole world is against us, we remember God is for us.
 Be strong and courageous!
 The Bible is our greatest resource, a reminder that the Lord is good, and a source of hope.

 Overview of Psalms

-The book of Psalms is most importantly about worship and the trials and triumphs of eternal life lived in pursuit of God.
+The Book of Psalms is most importantly about worship and the trials and triumphs of life lived in pursuit of God.
 The psalms were written by various authors (read more, “Who Wrote the Book of Psalms?”), over many many years, with psalms spanning across a wide emotional spectrum.
 This Biblical book continues to ever present help us to fix our eyes upon God and encourages us to give thanks for the blessings we have received.